-Forgive me if you've already heard this story before, as I do tell it every year around this time : We were introduced by a mutual friend, Alison -- Nick had gone to school with her and I had met her at a place we both worked.
+Forgive me if you’ve already heard this story before, as I do tell it every year around this time : We were introduced by a mutual friend, Alison — Nick had gone to school with her and I had met her at a place she and I worked.

 She told me about her friend Nick while we were out one evening, and how she thought we’d be perfect for one another.
 But I’d misunderstood something she’d said about him, which I took to mean that he wasn’t the guy I was looking to meet at that particular time.
 So, I didn’t follow-up with her about him.
 Then, a couple of months after our discussion, she called me up specifically to tell me about him again.
 She really thought we would get along well, and being the good friend that she was, she didn’t want me to miss out on meeting this terrific person.

 She had recently started dating a man she liked a lot at the time, who she had been introduced to by a friend, so she wanted the opportunity to pay it forward.
-As it turned out, she and her man were married two months before we were, and they just also celebrated their 16th.
+As it turned out, she and her man were married two months before we were, and they just celebrated their 16th, too.

 So, I agreed to an introduction, which came via an e-mail copying in both of us, 5 minutes after the phone was hung up.
 She made the introduction and then stated that her “job here is done.”

 Note that this was 17 years ago, before internet dating sites existed, so meeting through an e-mail was not at all common.
 We chatted back and forth a bit, and decided to meet for coffee on the following Sunday afternoon.
 Also, digital cameras didn’t exist yet, so we had no photos to exchange beforehand, making our meeting a true blind date.
 He told me he’d be wearing a red shirt, so that’s what I was to look for.